A Cheeger Inequality for Size-Specific Conductance: Abstract

 \section{Abstract}

-The \(\mu\)-conductance measure proposed by Lovasz and Simonovits is a size-specific conductance score that identifies the set with smallest conductance while disregarding those sets with volume smaller than a \(\mu\) fraction of the whole graph.
-Using \(\mu\)-conductance enables us to study in new ways.
-In this manuscript we propose a modified spectral cut that is a natural relaxation of the integer program of \(\mu\)-conductance and show the optimum of this program has a two-sided Cheeger inequality with \(\mu\)-conductance. \blfootnote{This is a working paper that documents the details of a simple technical result.
-In may be incorporated into a future paper for the purposes of publication.
-The work was funded in part by NSF CCF-1909528, IIS-2007481, DOE DE-SC0023162, and the IARPA Agile program.
+The \(\mu\)-conductance measure proposed by Lov\'asz and Simonovits is a size-specific conductance score that identifies the set with smallest conductance while disregarding those sets with volume smaller than a \(\mu\) fraction of the whole graph.
+Using \(\mu\)-conductance enables us to study the network structures in new ways.
+In this manuscript we study a modified spectral cut for $\mu$-conductance that is a natural relaxation of the integer program of \(\mu\)-conductance and show that the optimum of this program has a two-sided Cheeger inequality with \(\mu\)-conductance. \blfootnote{The work was funded in part by NSF CCF-1909528, IIS-2007481, DOE DE-SC0023162, and the IARPA Agile program.
 We thank C.~Seshadhri for discussions on this topic.}